-Establishing a daily routine for your children is crucial as it teaches them to manage time and gives them the confidence to perform daily tasks independently.
+Establishing a daily routine for your children right from when they wake up to going back to sleep, is crucial as it teaches them to manage time and gives them the confidence to perform daily tasks independently.
 Besides, it also brings uniformity to your daily life.

 Read on as we tell you why you should encourage your child to set a daily routine.